 There are 30 major casinos located directly on the Las Vegas Strip (Las Vegas Blvd).
 They are listed north to south in the table below:

 |West side of the Strip||East side of the Strip|

 |New York-New York||Paris|

+This is the current Las Vegas casinos list.
 To see exactly where each casino is located, check out the map below.
 All of the resorts mentioned in the table are featured on the map.
 (You can also download the map for free here).

 There are also a few hotels without casinos on the Strip.
 Here’s a list of them (north to south):

 - Nobu (in Caesars Palace)

 - Travelodge Center Strip